eli-reid/Twitch/README.md

 # `Twitch`

-api wrraper with chat pubsub and event connectorsss
+api wrraper with chat pubsub and event connectors